OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/etm.md

 </p>

 ## Metadata Configuration
-- If any custom field is added in ETM that requires synchronization via OpsHub Integration Manager, provide that in the custom field details of **Metadata Details** at system configuration level.
+- If any custom field is added in ETM that requires synchronization via <code class="expression">space.vars.SITENAME</code>, provide that in the custom field details of **Metadata Details** at system configuration level.
 - System fields are provided by default.
 If they need to be overwritten, provide the details in **Metadata Details** at the system configuration level.
 Refer to [Metadata JSON to provide system & custom fields](#system-custom-configuration) section for a sample JSON.
 - This details are required in specific JSON format.
 Below is the format of metadata: